badoo/styleguide/README.md

     },

     /**
-     * Set it to true if you need to apply babel-loader with config to typecsript code
-     * @optional
-     */
-    applyBabelToTypescriptCode: true,

-    /**
      * Set not standart path fot tsconfig for the project
      * default – undefined, resolves to path.resolve(process.cwd(), './tsconfig.json');
      * @optional